A two-step test is used to assess whether there is abuse of dominance:

 - Newcomers find it difficult to enter the market for instance, because of high capital cost or technological barriers

 Test 2: If it is dominant, whether it is abusing that dominant position in a market.
 Being dominant is not against the law.
-But some dominant undertakings may either block rivals from competing against it or stop rivals from entering the market.
+But some dominant businesses may either block rivals from competing against it or stop rivals from entering the market.
 Abusive tactics may include:

 - Refusal to supply: When it withholds key products or services essential to other businesses.